dtcc-platform/dtcc-viewer/README.md

 # DTCC Viewer

-DTCC Viewer is light weight visualiser of point coulds and meshes based on GLFW, PyOpenGL and Pyglet.
+DTCC Viewer is a lightweight visualiser of point clouds and meshes based on GLFW, PyOpenGL and Pyglet.

 This project is part the
 [Digital Twin Platform (DTCC Platform)](https://gitlab.com/dtcc-platform)